jacquetpi/VMSlack/README.md

-VMStack is a IaaS scheduler prototype showing how multiple oversubscription levels can be considered on the same cluster of servers.
+VMSlack is a IaaS scheduler prototype showing how multiple oversubscription levels can be considered on the same cluster of servers.
 It is composed of two elements : a local scheduler, deployed on each server, and a global scheduler.

 Each server must be equipped with QEMU/KVM and libvirt for online execution.